Is it legal?

 CLICK HERE for a brief tutorial on how to get started with the racket

-Lionel Burt invented "The Natural."
+Lionel Burt invented the original model of the Natural, Jim Martineau invented the Diamond.
 For more information on Lionel, please see the article about him in the "In the News" section.

 How much does a racket cost?